TomarAnushree/NLP-Modeling-and-Text-Mining/README.md

 # NLP-Modeling-and-Text-Mining
-Implementation of text mining packages for text processing and sentiment analysis with R.
+Implementation of Text Mining Packages for Text Processing,Text Classification and Sentiment Analysis with R,Python.